kd444/Poster_Analyzer_App/README.md

 ### Backend

-1.Open another terminal window and navigate to the Backend folder:
+1. Open another terminal window and navigate to the Backend folder:
 ```
 cd Backend
 ```

-2.Create a virtual environment (optional but recommended):
+2. Create a virtual environment (optional but recommended):
 ```
 python -m venv venv
 ```

-3.Activate the virtual environment:
+3. Activate the virtual environment:
   On Windows:
 ```
 .\venv\Scripts\activate